Perfect Spring or Summer Cake

 Orange spice cakes normally showcase fall spices and herbs: cinnamon, cloves, and allspice.
 For this cake, I decided to swap out those typical ingredients for something that would taste more like spring.
 Citrus is usually associated with spring, so I figured a cake centered around oranges should do just fine with flavors you might associate more with March, April, and May.

 I wasn't disappointed with my experiment.
 This cake tasted like a heavenly dream graced to us by fairies.
 It somehow tastes like orange sherbert.

-Marjoram, mint, thyme, and lemongrass come together in a delectable blend, making it hard to want to stop eating.
+Marjoram, mint, thyme, and lemongrass come together in a delectable blend, making it hard to stop eating.
 Crushed-up strawberries make any cake sponge taste better, and that is especially true for this recipe.
 And the secret to the buttercream?
-A hint of orange extract, giving it a candy-like flavor.
+A hint of orange extract, which gives it a candy-like flavor.

 I recommend this cake for those of you who want something a little different from chocolate or vanilla.
 It's perfect for a spring or summer event.

 |Prep time||Cook time||Ready in||Yields|